Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 Need help reviewing a liquor liability audit bill, workers comp audit, or renewal package before you sign?
 Send our office the declarations page and audit worksheet, or call 1-800-252-6885, and we will help you sort out what changed.

-What carriers check before renewing bar and restaurant coverage
+What affects bar and restaurant renewal pricing

 The core policies to review together